-Help businesses to get workers with the right skills
+Provide funding support to trade associations to help member companies get workers with the right skills

 - Singapore is facing a demographic trend of shrinking local labour force that is older and more educated.
 While government has maintained its firm position on curbing foreign workers inflow, more local workers are also being made redundant due to the ongoing economic restructuring. - Traditional sectors of the economy that are still looking to hire continue to face manpower shortages, notwithstanding their ongoing efforts to transform. - Armed with the latest workforce statistics, MOM and its agencies know where workers are made redundant that can be potentially channeled to sectors with hiring needs.
 MOM and WSG should use these workforce statistics to help trade associations and businesses improve their recruitment effort to access these workers.
-Where worker re-training is required, MOM and SSG should work with trade associations and businesses, and support them in such initiatives.
+Where worker re-training is required, MOM and SSG should work with trade associations and businesses, and financially support them in such initiatives.